tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/redgreen.png)

-As there is no Recovery plan setup, the VM at the destination will not have a public ip address for you to access it via.
+As there is no Recovery plan or automation setup, the VM at the destination will not have a public ip address for you to access it via.
 Should you wish to login to the VM after the failover.
 You will need to create a new Public IP address and associate it with the VM.

 If the VM is in a running state, Azure has finished the replication job.